petrugio/lovely-smiles-dental/README.md

 [USER STORY: View alerts](#user-story--view-alerts)

 A feedback message is displayed for 2 seconds at the top of the page to let the user know that action was successful.
-If for any reason the javascript code will not work and feedback message does not dismiss automatically then the user can manually disable the message by pressing the X button on the right side of the message.
+If for any reason the javascript code will not work and the feedback message will not be dismissed automatically then the user can manually disable the message by pressing the X button on the right side of the message.

 Feedback messages that disappear automatically: